aws-amplify/docs/ios/how-to-ios-kinesis-data-stream.md

 `AWSFirehoseRecorder`, designed to help you interface with Amazon Kinesis and Amazon Kinesis Firehose.

-The Amazon Kinesis :command:`AWSKinesisRecorder` client lets you store `PutRecord
+The Amazon Kinesis `AWSKinesisRecorder` client lets you store `PutRecord
 <http://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecord.html>`_ requests on disk and
 then send them all at once.
-This is useful because many mobile applications that use Amazon Kinesis will create multiple :command:`PutRecord` requests per second.
-Sending an individual request for each :command:`PutRecord` action could adversely impact battery life.
+This is useful because many mobile applications that use Amazon Kinesis will create multiple `PutRecord` requests per second.
+Sending an individual request for each `PutRecord` action could adversely impact battery life.
 Moreover, the requests could be lost if the device goes offline.
 Thus, using the high-level Amazon Kinesis client for batching can preserve both battery life and data.

-The Amazon Kinesis Firehose :command:`AWSFirehoseRecorder` client lets you store `PutRecords
+The Amazon Kinesis Firehose `AWSFirehoseRecorder` client lets you store `PutRecords
 <http://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecords.html>`_ requests on disk and
-then send them using :command:`PutRecordBatch`.
+then send them using Kinesis Data Firehose`PutRecordBatch`.

 For information about Amazon Kinesis Region availability, see  [AWS Service Region Availability] (http://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).